 Products with DEET are safe to use and are remarkably effective when used properly.
 There are no toxic side effects, and it is safe to apply to children.
 If you are looking for protection outdoors, it’s an easy solution.
 Just be sure to follow the instructions.

-Applying it Safely
+Applying DEET Safely

 If you are heading outside and plan on applying repellent featuring DEET, be sure you follow the instructions.
 When applying, you must do the following: